mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 }
 ```

-The above code opens to an interesting question: should we use context receivers to implement an idiomatic form of dependency injection?
+The above code opens an interesting question: should we use context receivers to implement an idiomatic form of dependency injection?

 ## 4. What Are Context Receivers Suitable For?